voduchuy/pacmensl/README.md

 An MPI implementation (e.g., OpenMPI, MPICH) on your system.

-Pecmeal requires the following libraries to be installed on your system:
+PACMENSL requires the following libraries to be installed on your system:

 * Armadillo
 * Parmetis